itayweb/itayweb/README.md

-- 👋 Hi, I’m Itay Adler, i'm 19 years old and all of my life I've interested in tech and currently enthusiast in programming
+- 👋 Hi, I’m Itay Adler, i'm 20 years old and all of my life I've interested in tech and currently working full time as BI developer and data anaylst in IDF
-- 👀 I’m interested in game developement and programming in general
+- 👀 I’m interested in backend developement and programming in general
-- 🌱 I’m currently learning more about game developemnt, Unity in particular
+- 🌱 I’m currently learning more about full stack developemnt
-- 💞️ I’m looking to collaborate on games's development
+- 💞️ I’m looking to collaborate on full stack's development
 - 📫 How to reach me: ``@itayadler12`` on Instagram, ``itayadler13@gmail.com`` on mail

 <!---